France–India relations: Aviation

 Dassault Rafale won the Indian MMRCA competition to supply 126 medium multi-role combat aircraft to the Indian Air Force.
 In April 2015, the inabilities to conclude negotiations on contractual obligations led the Modi government to transform the acquisition into a intergovernmental agreement of procurement for 36 aircraft in flyaway condition, intended to equip three squadrons of the Indian Air Force.
 Defense analysts raised concerns that equipment procurement requirements which were defined two decades ago are out of sync with current requirements and the future nature of air-combat.
-Air forces of advanced Western nations, especially the US and France, are restructuring their air forces by increasing space-based assets and reducing fleets of manned combat aircraft.
+Air forces of advanced Western nations, especially the US and France, are restructuring their air forces by increasing space-based assets and reducing fleets of crewed combat aircraft.
 Autonomous drones have become the preferred platform for high-risk missions over enemy territory in both high and low intensity conflict zones.
-NATO uses aerial reconnaissance drones to monitor the borders of Europe, and the US uses maritime surveillance drones in the Western Pacific and unmanned combat drones in missions against low-value and unsophisticated targets in Iraq, Afghanistan, Libya and Syria.
+NATO uses aerial reconnaissance drones to monitor the borders of Europe, and the US uses maritime surveillance drones in the Western Pacific and uncrewed combat drones in missions against low-value and unsophisticated targets in Iraq, Afghanistan, Libya and Syria.
 Defense white-papers published in OECD countries show that the use of combat and reconnaissance pilotless vehicles, like the flight-tested Dassault nEUROn and Northrop Grumman X-47B UAVs or the Boeing X-37 robotic spacecraft will become widespread in the years ahead.

+The world’s largest Maintenance, Repair and Overhaul (MRO) facility for Safran SA’s CFM LEAP aircraft engines was built and inaugurated in Hyderabad, India.